noiseprotocol/noise_spec/noise.md

  * **Padding**:  Applications are recommended to use a data format for the payloads of all encrypted messages that allows padding.
 This allows implementations to avoid leaking information about message sizes.
-Using an extensible data format, per the previous bullet, will typically suffice.
+Using an extensible data format, per the previous bullet, may be sufficient.

  * **Session termination**: Applications must consider that a sequence of Noise transport messages could be truncated by an attacker.
 Applications should